 Temple Terrace Farm2School is pleased to welcome our first Program Manager for the 2017/18 school year.
 Adrian grew up helping his father operate a blackberry farm in Mexico that exports blackberries worldwide.
 He is completing his masters degree at the Patel College of Global Sustainability with a food systems concentration.
 Adrian has been able to apply his research about how to to increase crop productivity in a sustainable way to bring improvements to his family's blackberry farm.
 He says of his work at Greco during the 2017/18 school year: "I'm looking forward to working with Greco's agriculture teacher, Ms Ladd, to help students understand the interconnection between food, health and the environment."
 The 2017 Temple Terrace Farm2School student internship is made possible by Ken Ward, Ward-Mitchell: Civil Trial Attorneys and by Beth and Gerry Curts, in memory of George Fee.

-Arthur Ramos Polacow is going to graduate from the Global Sustainability Program at the Patel College of Global Sustainability at the University of South Florida in May 2018 with a concentration in Sustainable Business.
+Arthur Ramos Polacow is recent graduate of the Global Sustainability Program at the Patel College with a concentration in Sustainable Business.
 He grew up in Brazil helping his father operate commercial stores that include gas stations and now a burger restaurant.
 His passions include helping organizations to implement sustainable initiatives in their operations with an objective to reduce their environmental footprint and maximize their profit.
-Arthur is joining Farm2School with an objective to bring business perspectives to school gardens.
+Arthur is joining Farm2School as Program Manager for the spring 2018 semester with an objective to bring business perspectives to school gardens.

 The 2018 Temple Terrace Farm2School student internship is made possible by Ken Ward, Ward-Mitchell: Civil Trial Attorneys and by Beth and Gerry Curts, in memory of George Fee.